coffeedrinkers/coffeedrinkers.github.com/_posts/reviews/2015-11-07-Hardboiled-Coffee.md

 ---
 layout: post
 title: "Hard Boiled Coffee"
 excerpt: "Hard Boiled Coffee is java true to its name.
-It roasts in the snarls of Duke Mantee in The Petrified Forest."
+It roasts in the snarls of Duke Mantee in The Petrified Forest.
+The smoky aroma is gunpowder snaking around Rocky Sullivan during his futile last stand in Angels with Dirty Faces."
 modified:
 categories: reviews
 tags: [Review]